 Using the wrong product or too much pressure can damage your property in seconds, just like in the photos below!

-If you know of anyone starting a power washing company please have them call us, we would be happy to train them the proper industry approved methods to prevent damages like these!
+If you know of anyone starting a pressure washing company please have them call us, we would be happy to teach them the proper industry approved methods to prevent damages like these!

 Henry Bockman has been an instructor for the Power Washers of North America, Alliance Trade Services and the Contractors Foundation for many years and enjoys helping companies learn how to provide pressure washing services.